aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 Accounts are only accessible for the duration of the event.
 To continue using AWS after the event, [create an AWS Account](<https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>).
 {{% /notice %}}

-Do not hesitate to ask questions at {{% param contact %}} if you need any help.

 ##### Step 1

 {{% notice warning %}}
 Sandboxes were available on {{< param tutorialDate >}} for the duration of the tutorial.
-If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at {{% param contact %}} so we can follow-up with you.
+If you would like to run through the labs at a later stage on your own.
 {{% /notice %}}

 ##### Step 2